-Attach one end of the SATA signal cable to the rear of the SATA hard drive and the other end to available SATA port (Note 3) on the motherboard.
-Then connect the power connector from your power supply to the hard drive
+Attach one end of the SATA signal cable to the rear of the SATA hard drive and the other end to available SATA port on the motherboard.
+If there is more than one SATA controller on your motherboard, refer to "Chapter 1," "Hardware Installation," to identify the SATA controller for the SATA port.
+(For example, on this motherboard, the SATA3_0, SATA3_1 (Note 3), SATA2_2, SATA2_3, SATA2_4 and eSATA ports are supported by the Z68 Chipset.)
+Then connect the power connector from your power supply to the hard drive.